mobify/mobify-code-style/css/introduction/readme.md

 * [Spline](https://github.com/mobify/spline) is our library of Sass mixins and functions
 * [Stencil](https://github.com/mobify/stencil) (Deprecated – but a new 2.0 version is coming soon!) is our library or reusable UI patterns
 * [Sass-Lint](https://github.com/sasstools/sass-lint) is our preferred linter for `SCSS`.
 Our custom linting rules are found [here](https://github.com/mobify/mobify-code-style/blob/master/css/.sass-lint.yml)).
 Find out how to integrate Sass-Lint with your text editor [here](../sass-lint/readme.md).
 * [CSScomb](http://csscomb.com/) is a tool that can be plugged into most popular text editors that automatically formats your code!
-Our formatting ruleset can be found [here](https://github.com/mobify/mobify-code-style/blob/master/css/.csscomb.json)
+Our formatting ruleset can be found [here](https://github.com/mobify/mobify-code-style/blob/master/css/.csscomb.json).
+Find out how to integrate CSSComb with your text editor [here](../csscomb/readme.md).

 ## Philosophy & Structure